FirefoxMetzger/panda_sim/README.md

 3. docker run -it panda_sim

 ## Getting just the model
-If you want to only get the (.sdf) model of the robot, you can have a look at the `build.sh`.
-The two docker commands will generate it from the .xacro, and the subsequent copy moves it into the correct location inside the `pandas` folder.
-Note that during the build a temporary copy of the folder is created.
-If you are unable to work this out, feel free to open an issue, and I can see if I can help.
+If you want to only get the (.sdf) models of the robot, you can build the docker image by running the `build.sh`.
+It will create a tmp direcory in the project and within it there are two folders. `panda_arm_hand` is the model with gripper attached, and `panda_arm` is the model without any endeffector.

 ## Issues
 If you have any problems setting this up, please feel free to open an issue.